 - 1. Where an Applicant seeks to enrol under Chapter 15 of the Agreement-in-Principle on the basis of Direct Lineal Descent from a person who the Applicant believes is an Algonquin Ancestor but who is not on the preliminary list of Algonquin Ancestors, the Applicant will be given an opportunity to make submissions to the Algonquin Negotiation Representatives ("ANRs") as to why the proposed name should be added to that preliminary list of Algonquin Ancestors. - 2.
-All applications to add a name to the Schedule of Algonquin Ancestors must be supported by one or more historic records or documents that demonstrate that the proposed ancestor meets the definition of Algonquin Ancestor in the Agreement-in-Principle, the relevant portion of which reads:

-"Algonquin Ancestor" means a person who was born on or before July 15, 1897 and identified in an historic record or document dated on or before December 31, 1911, in such a way that it would be reasonable to conclude that the person was considered to be an Algonquin or Nipissing, or a full sibling of such a person.
-A preliminary list of Algonquin Ancestors agreed to by the Parties is included in Appendix 3.1.
+All applications to add a name to the preliminary list of Algonquin Ancestors must be supported by one or more historic records or documents that demonstrate that the proposed ancestor meets the definition of Algonquin Ancestor in the Agreement-in-Principle, the relevant portion of which reads: - "Algonquin Ancestor" means a person who was born on or before July 15, 1897 and identified in an historic record or document dated on or before December 31, 1911, in such a way that it would be reasonable to conclude that the person was considered to be an Algonquin or Nipissing, or a full sibling of such a person.
 In this definition, a "full sibling" of a person is a sibling having the same natural mother and natural father as that person.